dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/22
+There is a nice feature in #IntelliJ to rename variable/function by changing its name and using alt+enter to invoke the rename refactoring <https://www.jetbrains.com/help/idea/rename-refactorings.html#inplace_rename>.
+But it only works on definitions, not usages 🤷‍ So I can't just forget about the rename refactoring shortcut.

 #### 2024/07/19
 I don't remember if I ever really needed it, but you can have higher-order extension functions in #Kotlin.
 For example: